ee538/fall24-project-niveditha-7/REPORT.md

   - Limits search space by precomputing reachable nodes within the maximum fuel range.
   - Dynamic programming can be used for larger graphs to track minimum fuel consumption for each node.

-- **Edge Cases**:
+#### **Error Handling**
+- Returns `false` for invalid input cases:
-  - If the start and destination are identical, returns `true` with zero fuel consumption.
+  - If either the start or destination location does not exist.
-  - For an empty graph or no gas stations, returns `"No path exists"`.
+  - If the input locations are not in a valid format..

 ![Check Path](ubuntu/images/CheckPath.JPG)